Reminiscences from an Unsung Hovhaness Champion...

 I believe the Lament goes back to before Vishnu, circa 1959.

-Now of course you recorded Saturn firstly in 1972 for Poseidon, Alan's own label, and then again in an historic Hovhaness live lecture-concert in the fall 1975?
+Now of course you recorded Saturn firstly in 1972 for Poseidon, Alan and his wife's own label, and then again in an historic Hovhaness live lecture-concert in the fall 1975?

 Yes, although my Long Island Chamber Ensemble personnel changed throughout the years, as can be seen from the first and second recordings of Saturn.
 I remember how excited Alan was by this particular live recording which was done in Southampton, New York.
 The whole artistic community of the East End of Long Island turned out for the concert, and Mark Acheson, the music critic and brother of Dean Acheson (former Secretary of the Navy), gave it a fantastic review.
 The concert hall had the excitement of a rock concert; Hovhaness received a thunderous applause and a long standing ovation.
 The audience was treated to a reception following the concert, and Alan, the star of the evening, was given reverential treatment.